Georgios-Filis/PDB_File_Manipulation/README.md

 Numbers the atoms of all the atoms of the the PDB file or of a specific chain starting from a specific number.
 The atom numberings in CONNECT lines (if any) are not changed.

 # Options
+All scripts have been tested with Python 3.9.7.

 ## Command-line
 PDB_Atom_Numbering.py:<br />
 -i / --input: The file path of the input PDB file.
 Default: None<br />